KIDS ART CAMPS

 BAC is committed to a learning environment that is inspiring and fun for everyone.
 Our programs are small, enabling individualized artistic development for each participant.
 BAC instructors are award-winning teaching artists who motivate students by focusing on process and product, concept and skill, and creativity and structure.

 Course offerings include from the traditional fine arts of drawing, painting, and sculpture, to the hi-tech world of motion graphics, animation, and comics.
-Most in-person adult classes meet once a week for 10 weeks, 3 hours per meeting, while children’s courses meet once a week for 8 weeks, 2 hours per meeting.
+Most in-person adult classes meet once a week for 4 to 12 weeks, 3 hours per meeting, while most children’s courses meet once a week for 6 to 12 weeks, 2 hours per meeting.

 BAC also offers excellent and flexible online programming taught by world-class artists from across the globe.
-Most online courses meet once a week for 6 weeks, 2 hours per meeting.
+Most online courses meet once a week for 6 to 12 weeks, 2 hours per meeting.

 History